SHI-ASG-Lab/Ansible_AAP/README.md

 3. Deploy terraform code with
     - terraform init
     - terraform apply
 4. Enter the FQDN names of each vm, name of the resource group & admin password when prompted and yes to deploy.
 The admin_public_ip prompt is asking for the public ip of the user who will be accessing.
 If it's you using this, then figure out your public ip and use that.
+You will use this password throughout the steps below.
+I highly recommend you use the same password throughout this process for ease sake, but you don't have too.
 5. Once the deployment is complete, close the cloud shell and navigate the newly created resource group.
 Select the controller vm (name will be the ac_fqdn from the tf deployment), copy the public ip address and connect via SSH using a terminal or command shell.
 The user created is called "shi" - ssh shi@<public_ip_of_controller_vm>.
 Use the password supplied during the tf deployment (pass value).
 6. Download the scripts from the repo to the home directory and change to that directory.
 Make each of the prep scripts executable with -  chmod +x prep*
 7. Run the first script with root  -  sudo ./prep_0_sudo.bash